nickubed/github-issues/README.md

 ___
 ## Bonuses
+Want more?
 - Roll your own pagination scheme and only show 20 issues per page on the index view
+- explore the FontAwesome Component library and use their icons in your app
 - create methods to sort by number of comments, date etc...
 - Explore `axios.all()` to bring in more issues with `?state=closed` appended to the query and make a filter to show closed issues
 - find the Pull Requests API endpoint and extend your app to include them